Handbook

 HOMEWORK POLICY

-Teachers and administrators may make variations to the following policy based on student need and academic achievement.
+Teachers and administrators may make variations to the following policy based on student needs and academic achievement.

-* All grades: students are encouraged to read for 20 minutes nightly
+Students in all grades are encouraged to read for 20 minutes nightly.

 LIBRARY / MEDIA CENTER